AntoinetteW/ent-ds-del-2-1-end-to-end-example-ds-deloitte-03192019/README.md

 df = pd.read_csv('sample_data.csv')
 ```

-So, if the file exists, nothing happens at all - that is good!
+So, if the file exists, nothing appears to happen - that is fine!
 Try changing the file name and running the code and you'll see a "file not found" error.
-The code above is basically creating a new variable (by convention it's not unusual to call it "df" for "DataFrame" - although if you're doing something more complex you might want to give it a clearer name - perhaps company_list or something similar.
+The code above is basically creating a new variable (by convention it's not unusual to call it "df" for "DataFrame" - although if you're doing something more complex you might want to give it a clearer name - perhaps company_list or something similar).

-The way to read the code is that the right hand side of the equals sign gets evaluated.
+The way to read the code is that the right hand side of the equals sign gets evaluated first.
 It goes to the Pandas library (remember, we imported Pandas **as** `pd`, so whenever we refer to pd we're refering to the Pandas library) and it's calling a method on Pandas called `read_csv()` (the docs for that method are [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html)).
 The minimum required parameter for that method is the name of the file to import (in this case, `sample_data.csv`), so we're calling the `read_csv()` method in Pandas, passing it the name of the file.
-It returns the contents of those file in a DataFrame, and we're taking that DataFrame and assigning it to the `df` variable, so if we want to do anything with it, we can just call `df`.
+It returns the contents of those file in a DataFrame, and we're taking that DataFrame and assigning it to the `df` variable, so if we want to do anything with it, we can just call the `df` variable.

 ## Looking at the Data